Education sector in China: How to seize opportunities

 The growth of the middle class has led to a sharp increase in the demand for English courses.

-The increase in wealth, the demand for skilled labour and the obsession with reputation play an important role in promoting the international schools in China.
+The increase in wealth, the demand for skilled labour and the obsession with reputation play an important role in promoting international schools in China.

 Attracting Chinese students studying abroad